Rithm Capital Corp. (RITM) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price point forecasted by analysts for Rithm Capital Corp.
-(RITM) is $11.55, which is $1.48 above the current market price.
-The public float for RITM is 480.01M, and currently, short sellers hold a 1.68% ratio of that floaft.
-The average trading volume of RITM on September 13, 2023 was 3.74M shares.
+The average price predicted for Rithm Capital Corp.
+(RITM) by analysts is $11.55, which is $1.48 above the current market price.
+The public float for RITM is 480.01M, and at present, short sellers hold a 1.57% of that float.
+On September 18, 2023, the average trading volume of RITM was 3.73M shares.

 RITM’s Market Performance

-RITM’s stock has seen a -1.85% decrease for the week, with a -0.49% drop in the past month and a 11.39% gain in the past quarter.
-The volatility ratio for the week is 1.09%, and the volatility levels for the past 30 days are at 1.50% for Rithm Capital Corp.
-The simple moving average for the past 20 days is 0.84% for RITM’s stock, with a 12.92% simple moving average for the past 200 days.
+RITM’s stock has seen a -0.59% decrease for the week, with a 3.39% rise in the past month and a 7.70% gain in the past quarter.
+The volatility ratio for the week is 1.36%, and the volatility levels for the past 30 days are at 1.52% for Rithm Capital Corp.
+The simple moving average for the past 20 days is 0.55% for RITM’s stock, with a 12.70% simple moving average for the past 200 days.

 Analysts’ Opinion of RITM